The Peruvian State Acknowledges Responsibility for the Violation of the rights of Azul Rojas, a Trans Woman Survivor of Abuse and Torture

 - More than 2 years ago, the Inter-American Court of Human Rights (IACtHR) ruled in favour of Azul and held Peru responsible for the torture and other acts of violence that she suffered.

-Today, the Peruvian State will for the first time apologise to a Peruvian citizen who is a member of the LGTBIQ+ community for the violation of her human rights.
-This apology will be offered to Azul Rojas Marín, a trans woman who suffered torture and sexual violence by police officers, and who, not finding justice at the national level, brought her case to the Inter-American Court, which ruled in her favour in February 2020.
+On 3 November 2022, the Peruvian State for the first time apologised to a Peruvian citizen who is a member of the LGTBIQ+ community for the violation of her human rights.
+This apology was offered to Azul Rojas Marín, a trans woman who suffered torture and sexual violence by police officers, and who, not finding justice at the national level, brought her case to the Inter-American Court, which ruled in her favour in February 2020.

-The ceremony will take place in the auditorium of the Ministry of Justice and Human Rights at 3:00 p.m.
-(Peruvian time) and will be broadcast live from the social media platforms of Promsex, the National Coordinator for Human Rights (CNDDHH), REDRESS and the Ombudsman’s Office.
-The activity will be attended by the Minister of Justice, Félix Chero, and senior officials from the Judiciary and the National Prosecutor’s Office, among other State institutions, representatives of embassies, international organisations and civil society.
+The ceremony, which took place in the auditorium of the Ministry of Justice and Human Rights, was addressed by the Minister of Justice, Félix Chero, and by senior officials from the Judiciary and the National Prosecutor’s Office, and other other State institutions, and by Azul herself.
+Also in attendance were representatives of embassies, international organisations and civil society.

 The Azul case

 On February 25, 2008, Azul, a trans woman, was detained by police officers in an illegal, arbitrary and discriminatory manner.
 She was violently taken to the Casa Grande district police station in Ascope province, Trujillo, where she remained detained until six o’clock in the morning.
 Once there, Azul (who at that time identified as a gay man) was the victim of ill-treatment, insults, and violence including rape, by the police officers due to his sexual orientation.